n-szulc/lysine_deserts/README.md

 # Funding

-This research was supported by the National Science Centre, Poland (grant PRELUDIUM number 2021/41/N/NZ1/03473 to N.A.S. and grant SONATA-BIS number 2021/42/E/NZ1/00190 to W.P.).
+This research was supported by the National Science Centre, Poland (grant PRELUDIUM number 2021/41/N/NZ1/03473 to Natalia A. Szulc and grant SONATA-BIS number 2021/42/E/NZ1/00190 to Wojciech Pokrzywa).